Welcome!

 Thursday, November 11, 2010

 J.K.
-Rowling and Lucky Number Thirteen
+Rowling, Rejection, and Lucky Number Thirteen

-The author of the seven book phenomenon is so well known today, her name is included in Microsoft’s spell check.
-But J.K.
-Rowling is not the writer’s real name; it’s just Joanne Rowling, no middle initial.
+The author of the seven-book phenomenon (or eight if you count the play) is so well known today that "J.K.
+Rowling" is included in Microsoft’s spellcheck.
+The writer’s real full name is Joanne Rowling, no middle initial.
 The K comes from the name of her favorite grandmother, Kathleen.
 She chose to go by the penname J.K. because her publisher advised that her boy readers may not want to read a work by a female author.
 Unprecedented sales prove that nobody is bothered by her gender.

-Ms. Rowling said she finally knew she was successful when she arrived in America for a book signing tour promoting her second book, Harry Potter and the Chamber of Secrets.
+Rowling said she finally knew she was successful when she arrived in America for a book signing tour promoting her second book, Harry Potter and the Chamber of Secrets.
 She rode in a car in downtown New York City and noticed an enormous line trailing down the street and wrapping around the block.
 She turned to her publisher and said something like, “What’s going on?
 Is there a big sale?”
 But the car pulled in front of Barnes & Noble and she realized the line was for her.

-The idea to write the Philosopher's Stone (which happened to be the original title of her first book), came to Ms. Rowling when she was a broke twenty-five-years-old, freshly divorced from a thirteen-month marriage, and the mother of a tiny baby.
+The idea to write the Philosopher's Stone (which happened to be the original title of her first book), came to Rowling when she was a broke twenty-five-year old, freshly divorced from a thirteen-month marriage, and the mother of a tiny baby.
 She was penless (and penniless), riding a train from Manchester to London, and the ideas swirled in her head: I can write about a boy wizard, and this will be how the school will look, and there will be four houses, and these will be the classes he can take.

 She says that if her mother had not died, there would probably not be a Harry Potter.
 She says her experience with knowing death appears on every other page in what Harry has to deal with.
 Other life events, such as her experience with clinical depression, have inspired characters such as the Dementors.
 Although Mrs. Rowling said she could write an eighth, ninth, or tenth Harry Potter book, she probably won’t.
 She doesn’t commit either way, but she feels number seven was it.

-Personal Note: My two brushes with Harry Potter fame:
+My two brushes with Harry Potter fame:

-2. At the lake in front of my house, I bumped into actor Devon Murray, the star who plays Seamus Finnigan.
-When I saw him, I said hello because I knew that I knew him…I thought he was perhaps a waiter at one of the restaurants I frequent.
-But when we spoke, I quickly figured out who he is (with his thick accent, it didn’t take much of a detective to do the math.
-F.Y.I.-- Ms. Rowling says that Arthur Levine is one of her two best friends
+2. At the lake in front of my house in Boulder, Colorado, I bumped into actor Devon Murray, the star who plays Seamus Finnigan.
+He was carrying a fishing pole as we passed one another on the path.
+When I saw him, I said hello while my brain tried to catch up.
+I knew that I knew him…but from where?
+I thought perhaps he was a waiter at one of the restaurants I frequented.
+But when we spoke, and I heard his thick accent, the cobwebs cleared from my mind.

 Author Buzz...it has nothing to do with Merlot